tonyradtke/simple-zmq-server/README.md

 <h2> Introduction </h2>

   - This is intended to be a simple string based server/client using a c++ binding for zmq.
-  - Server operates similar to the consumer in the producer consumer patter, polling and adding requests to its queue.
+  - Server operates as a subscriber, listening to a port and topic, adding any message to its queue.
-  - Client just sends requests to a server.
+  - Client acts as a publisher, sending messages on a topic to some server.

 <h2> Example </h2>